Improving ADID’s

 From Sketch to Screen

-We began with layout explorations to bring our design priorities to life.
+I conducted layout explorations moving from initial sketches through wireframes, focusing on information hierarchy and user flow optimization.
 These early wireframes built the foundation for an interface that gradually improved through structure, branding, and interaction.
 This phase set the stage for user testing and meaningful iteration.

 Low-fi